 The Central Region and Law Enforcement, along with Marcy, Mid-State, and Mohawk CF's have joined to sponsor the Utica Comets in the arena and the Inaugural Program along with Utica Junior Comets Youth Hockey Organization.- Flyer

 The Central and Northern Regions, along with Cape Vincent, Gouveneur,Ogdensburg, Riverview, and Watertown CF's have joined to sponsor a team of area Correction Officers who play in charity fundraisers.
-They are hosting"Hockey for Heros" January 3rd 4rth and 5th in Watertown to benefit the Wounded Warriors Project. -DOCCS Press Release
+They are hosting"Hockey for Heros" January 3rd - 5th in Watertown to benefit the Wounded Warriors Project. -DOCCS Press Release

 2013 Statewide Charity Golf Tournament